 Here are my picks for South Maui:

 Looking for world-class luxury in South Maui?
 Check into the Andaz Maui at Wailea Resort.
+It’s one of the best places to stay in Wailea.
 Located on 15 acres of beachfront property with four infinity pools, two restaurants, and a full-service spa, you might never want to leave!

 Just a stone’s throw—a 10-minute walk, actually—from all the beautiful Shops at Wailea, too.

-Where to Stay in Maui Option #2: West Maui
+Where to Stay in West Maui (Lahaina, Ka’anapali, Kapalua)

 Past Lahaina is Ka’anapali and its master-planned Kaanapali Beach Resort.
 Take time to hit the beach here and walk the boardwalk to admire the dramatic coastline as waves crash onto the volcanic rock here.
 (Plus, there’s a bird refuge!)